MadAnalysis/ma5_expert/README.md

 - [ ] Overall Ma5 Analysis parser

 - [ ] Some experimental analysis requires MC event comparison table.
 This needs to be added.

+- [ ] Combine collections with + operator and normalize to a certain luminosity with * operator.